MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 1. Select the **Apply splitting** button and choose *Component Type* to segment the chart by the different ingestion components.
 1. To focus on a specific database in your cluster, select the **Add filter** button above the chart and then choose which database values to include when plotting the chart.
 In this example, we filter on the blobs sent to the *GitHub* database by selecting *Database* as the **Property**, *=* as the **Operator**, and *GitHub* in the **Values** drop-down.
 After selecting the filter values, click away from the filter selector to close it.

-Now the chart shows how many blobs sent to the *GitHub* database were processed at each of the ingestion components over time.
+Now the chart shows how many blobs that were sent to the *GitHub* database were processed at each of the ingestion components over time.

 :::image type="content" source="media/monitor-batching-ingestion/blobs-processed-by-component-type-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of blobs processed from the github database, aggregated by sum and split by component type.":::